 The HSP detectors consisted of four image-dissector tubes and one photomultiplier tube.
 A variety of ultraviolet and visual filters and polarizers was available.
 This instrument was used for only a relatively small fraction (5%) of HST observing in Cycles 1 to 3, since the HSP science program was among the more severely compromised by spherical aberration.
 Only limited instrument expertise is available at STScI in support of HSP Archival Research.
-The extremely high speed with which some HSP data was acquired remains unmatched by past, current, or planned HST capabilities.
+The extremely high speed with which some HSP data were acquired remains unmatched by all other HST instruments.